o3de/o3de.org/content/docs/user-guide/components/reference/physx/hinge-joint.md

 When **Breakable** is enabled, specify the maximum torque the joint can sustain before breaking.
 Valid values range from **0.01** to **Infinity**.

 **Display Setup in Viewport**
 When enabled, three planes are displayed showing the orientation and limits of the joint.
 Red and green planes show the **Positive angular limit** and **Negative angular limit**.
 The white plane shows the 0 degree rotation of the joint.
-The shared edge of the three planes is the x\-axis of the hinge joint.
+The shared edge of the three planes is the x-axis of the hinge joint.
 A line displays the connection between the joint and the **Lead Entity**.

 **Select Lead on Snap**
 When enabled, snapping the joint to an entity in component mode will set the entity as the **Lead Entity**.
 The entity containing the joint component is excluded from this operation.

-**Lead\-Follower Collide**
+**Lead-Follower Collide**
 When enabled, the lead entity and follower entity (the entity containing the joint component) will collide.

 **Limit**